All programming is carefully planned out in month-long cycles in response to the interests of our members.

 I am fascinated by how this culture has developed – where does it come from?
 Who does it serve?
 Who does it leave out?
 How could it be better?
 I love reading historical ideas about training and the body, as well as updating my knowledge with the most recent strength and conditioning research.

 I take a person-centred approach to coaching, not assuming anything about why someone might want to train, and try to co-create their own culture of fitness, drawing on a global history of approaches to support their unique interests and intentions.

-I do this through Personal Training, in my sessions at the co-op gym, and with workshops, presentations and articles.
+I do this through Personal Training, in my classes at the co-op gym, and with workshops, presentations and articles.
 It’s hugely rewarding and I’m grateful to everyone I get to work with.

 I also make a podcast called The Good Gym Guide (website | facebook page) in which I talk to other people on the fringes of the fitness industry about the problems they see in the mainstream gym model.

-In my ideal fitness future, the co-op gym is just one of many options in a rich pluricultural mix of exciting, diverse and inclusive training environments.
+In my ideal fitness future, the co-op gym is just one of many options in a rich pluricultural mix of exciting, diverse and welcoming training environments.

 Only one year after moving to the UK from Greece, I was lucky enough to find out about the position of a coach in Bristol Co-operative Gym.
 Working in BCG has been a great chance for me to grow as a coach.
 I’ve never felt judged and my coaching was never blurred by insecurity.
 It was always a dream to be able to work in a project like this, away from all commercial, image-centered stereotypes that we usually encounter in big gym chains.

 I’ve been a personal trainer and group fitness instructor for the last 6 years, combining weightlifting, bodyweight strength and mobility training techniques.
 I can describe myself as dedicated to move in all possible ways.
 I believe every rep is a chance for us to connect with our bodies and become aware of their endless ability to overcome pain, injury or disfunction.